 Aquatic water reservoirs will not only protect the ecosystem, but also benefit mankind by helping it to cope with thirst.
 As this concept, due to its novelty, is still criticized, the World Water Forum in Dakar will be the perfect scenery to discuss and expose concrete solutions.

-I would also like to underline the importance of rural areas.
+As would also like to underline, as we are talking here about Citues, that to enter the continuum of " Water for Humans, Water for Nature ", we must stop opposing cities to the countryside, grey infrastructures to green infrastructures...
 For years, we've only talked about "smart cities" when it comes to innovation, but never about "smart rural areas."
 Who, however, guarantees water protection?
 Who is responsible for water production?
 Who is responsible for the preservation of forests and rural areas?
 People from rural areas, not city inhabitants.
 Where does the food come from?
 The farmers, not the city dwellers.